0x1-A/AutoMemProc_Beta/README.md

 ## Key Point

 - Ensure proper permissions are granted for this tool to execute without errors.
 - The results of the plugins are not displayed directly in the terminal.
-Instead, they are saved as .txt files in the same directory where the image file is stored.
+Instead, they are saved as .txt files in the same directory as the selected memory image file.
 - The Process Dump Plugin, create a folder in the same location as the image file to store its outputs.
 - Some Plugin have the ability to run background job used 'job -s' to check supported plugins.
 - Please ensure you do not exit the tool until your background job completed, as exiting while a job is active will terminate the jobs.